Views expressed by the host on this program documented to be almost always right 99.6% of the time.

 You have just illustrated another way that the government has impact on our lives.

-Welcome back, Rush Limbaugh and open line Friday.
+Welcome back, Rush Limbaugh, and Open Line Friday.

-And we are in uh Los Angeles, and we are here just for the remainder of the day.
+And we are in Los Angeles, and we are here just for the remainder of the day.

 We'll be back at the EIB Southern Command on Monday.